 Alzheimer’s care management addresses critical needs for seniors with memory loss in the American health care system.

 People who are experiencing the increased necessity to rely on others for day-to-day tasks, financial affairs and coordination of health care services due to memory loss have specific legal and health care needs, not usually addressed with general powers of attorney and wills or general practitioners as physicians.

-The Elder & Disability Law Firm of Victoria L. Collier, PC provides free educational tools to assist families cope and manage the care of a person with Alzheimer’s.
+The Estate & Asset Protection Law Firm provides free educational tools to assist families cope and manage the care of a person with Alzheimer’s.

 Patient’s Rights Advocates

 When people live in assisted living facilities and nursing homes they have certain rights.
 At times these rights may be violated by the facility where they live.
 If so, the resident may file a formal complaint against the facility.
 The first place to begin a complaint is with the local Ombudsman.

 The facility should have a notice posted in a convenient location that states who the Ombudsman is and what the phone number is in order to make a complaint.
 If a resident’s complaint is not satisfied, a hearing may be requested.
 An administrative law judge will hold a hearing where evidence of the complaint will be presented.
 The judge will then determine if the complaint is justified and what action is necessary to rectify the complaint.